-This guide outlines the privacy rights of students in Zoom meetings and recordings and situations where an audio and video presence may be required.
+This guide outlines the privacy rights of students in Zoom meetings, recordings or situations where an audio and video presence may be required.

 - Prior to the recording of online teaching sessions, instructors should provide adequate notification that the sessions will be recorded and provide details about how the recordings will be handled by the University (refer to point A).

-- As a student, you have the option to NOT turn on your audio and/or video function if you prefer not to be recorded.
-However, you may be reasonably required to turn on your audio and/or video function when the recording of a student’s voice or image is required for a necessary purpose (refer to point B).
+- As a student, you generally have the option to NOT turn on your audio and/or video function if you prefer not to be recorded.
+However, you need to turn on your audio and/or video function when reasonably required for a necessary purpose (refer to point B).

 A. Notifications to students that online teaching sessions will be recorded

-In accordance with the Privacy and Data Protection Act 2014 (Vic), the University must notify you as a student (usually through a Privacy Collection Notice) that online teaching sessions, which may capture your voice or image, will be recorded.
+In accordance with the Privacy and Data Protection Act 2014 (Vic), the University must notify you as a student (usually through a Privacy Collection Notice) that online teaching sessions, which may capture your voice, image or speech will be recorded.
 You should be notified in a reasonable manner prior to recording of the session(s) (eg, an announcement or information in the LMS shared with students prior to joining an online session would be deemed reasonable notification).

 These notifications should clearly explain:

-- The subject session(s) will be recorded, and if you choose to turn on your audio or video functions to participate in the session, your audio and/or video image will be recorded.
+- The subject session(s) will be recorded, and if you choose to turn on your audio or video functions to participate in the session, your voice, image and/or speech will be recorded.